MircoBabin/KeePassCommander/README.md

 The minimum .NET framework required is 4.0.
 .NET framework version 3.5 is the first framework to implement the System.IO.Pipes namespace, but KeePass only supports v4.0 and v2.0.50727.

+*For unattended automatic installation scripts, read the section "Automatic installation scripts" lower down the page.*

 # Help

 Execute **KeePassCommand.exe** without parameters to view the help.